 Marina Ramirez-Alvarado, Ph.D., studies misfolding and amyloid formation in light chain amyloidosis.
-The overall goal of her research laboratory is to understand the molecular basis of this disease to ultimately find ways to ameliorate the organ damage it causes and eventually find new therapeutic strategies to improve organ function and quality of life for patients and increase overall survival.
+The overall goal of her research laboratory is to understand the molecular basis of this disease to find ways to ameliorate the organ damage it causes and find new therapeutic strategies to improve organ function and quality of life for patients, ultimately increasing overall survival.

+- Toxicity in immunoglobulin light chain (AL) cardiac amyloidosis.
 Dr. Ramirez-Alvarado's laboratory applies biochemical, biophysical and cell biology principles to study the process of amyloid formation and the generation of toxic species.
-Light chain (AL) amyloidosis is an excellent model system to study amyloid diseases.
+AL amyloidosis is an excellent model system to study amyloid diseases.
 As immunoglobulin chains, this family exhibits wide sequence diversity and allows the lab to understand different physicochemical patterns that the proteins may present that influence their aggregation and toxic behavior.

-The light-chain protein family presents a unique opportunity for comparative studies that might uncover patterns and point to the general mechanisms of amyloid formation, which will be very useful for other amyloid diseases.
+- Light chain proteins.
+The light chain protein family presents a unique opportunity for comparative studies that might uncover patterns and point to the general mechanisms of amyloid formation, which will be very useful for other amyloid diseases.

-Dr. Ramirez-Alvarado's current projects aim at understanding the structural basis for toxicity in light chain amyloidosis.
-It is now accepted that soluble species populated in the initial steps of amyloid formation are quite toxic and can cause severe organ damage.
+- Toxicity in AL amyloidosis.
+Dr. Ramirez-Alvarado's current projects aim at understanding the structural basis for toxicity in light chain amyloidosis by both soluble and fibrillar species.
 Dr. Ramirez-Alvarado is utilizing her well-characterized protein systems with incredible biophysical knowledge to determine which species are causing the devastating damage observed in AL amyloidosis.

-- Using urinary exosomes as noninvasive tools to understand organ damage and progression in AL amyloidosis
+- Organ damage in renal AL amyloidosis.
+Additional work involves using urinary exosomes as noninvasive tools to understand organ damage and progression in AL amyloidosis.

 Significance to patient care